mhbashari/awesome-persian-nlp-ir/README.md

 ### IR Crawling And Linking Evaluation
   - [dotIR Collection](http://ece.ut.ac.ir/DBRG/webir/) - dotIR is a standard Persian test collection that is suitable for evaluation of web information retrieval algorithms in Iranian web.dotIR Contains many Persian web pages including their text, links, metadata, etc that are stored in XML format.
 It is prepared in such a way to be a good representative of Iranian web.It is A good test bed for evaluation of link based information retrieval algorithms.
 It includes enough Queries and relevance judgments for a valid evaluation.It is not very large, so that it does not require high processing resources.

+### Pretrained Models
+  - [Farsi Poem word2vec model](https://github.com/amnghd/Word2vec-on-Farsi-Literature) - This is a word2vec model deveoped based on a corpus of 48 Persian poets.
+The corpus consists of 1,216,286 mesras of Farsi poems and 8,102,119 words from which 148,588 are unique.

 ### Stop Word Lists
   - [Persian stopwords collection](https://github.com/ziaa/Persian-stopwords-collection) - A collection of Persian stop words list
   - [Hazm stop words](https://github.com/sobhe/hazm/blob/master/hazm/data/stopwords.dat) - Stop words list, good for IR.
   - [mhbashari stopword list](https://github.com/mhbashari/awesome-persian-nlp-ir/blob/master/stopwords.txt) - Experimental list of stopwords that is suitable for topic modelling and word embedding.

 ### MISC
   - [PersianStemmingDataset](https://github.com/MrHTZ/PersianStemmingDataset) - PersianStemmingDataset is consist of two manually stemmed persian corpora and an evalution tools in order to compute stemming evaluatin metrics.